gsantopaolo/reforge-ai/docs/code_generation.md

 **Responsibilities**:

-1. Ingest the **Modernization Step Brief** (which includes detailed legacy analysis synthesized by the SoftwareArchitect and critical `kb_code` guidance).
+1. Ingest the **Modernization Step Brief** (which includes detailed legacy analysis synthesized by the SoftwareArchitect and critical `kb-code` guidance).
-2. Apply Abstract Syntax Tree (AST)-based rewrites using **OpenRewriteTool** where applicable, guided by patterns identified in the brief (potentially derived from `kb_code`).
+2. Apply Abstract Syntax Tree (AST)-based rewrites using **OpenRewriteTool** where applicable, guided by patterns identified in the brief (potentially derived from `kb-code`).
 3. Write new Java 21 / Spring Boot code (services, controllers, repositories, configurations, etc.) or modify existing code in a designated working directory using **FileSystemReadWriteTool**.
 The agent will leverage its underlying LLM and the rich context from the brief (especially `kb_code` examples) to generate accurate and idiomatic code.
-4. Ensure generated code adheres to idiomatic Spring Boot patterns, heavily referencing examples and solutions highlighted from `kb_code` in the brief.
+4. Ensure generated code adheres to idiomatic Spring Boot patterns, heavily referencing examples and solutions highlighted from `kb-code` in the brief.
 5. Produce a diff or patch file of the changes made for review by the TeamLead and SoftwareArchitect.

 **Tools Injected**: